camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 Neither OIDC, CIBA, nor OAuth2 define a way for clients to indicate whether they need a refresh_token.
 Refresh token issuance is optional and at the discretion of the AZ.

-Camara uses the scope `offline_access` in the authorization request to indicate to the AZ that the client requests a refresh token additionally to the access token for Camara API access.
+CAMARA uses the scope `offline_access` in the authorization request to indicate to the AZ that the client requests a refresh token additionally to the access token for CAMARA API access.

 ---
 **NOTE**